When there’s one casino to serve a metro population of five million people, you know that one casino is going to be packed.

 Offsite Parking at Encore Boston Harbor

-When that’s the case, you still park across the street from the resort at the Mystic Street lots – but for a price.
-This parking lot (the address is 31 Mystic Street), has 700 parking spaces and charges the following:
+When that’s the case, you can still park across the street from the resort at the Mystic Street lots .
+It used to cost $20 for up to six hours, and then $40 for 6-24 hours, however now it is free.
+This parking lot (the address is 31 Mystic Street), has 700 parking spaces.

 Alternatively, (and if you don’t mind taking the free casino shuttle), you can park at the Encore Boston’s Evergreen Parking Lot, 1.7 miles to the north